mostafa-abokhadra/GammalTechVolunteering/Day3/README.md

     - Search engine trends tools e:g google trends
     - professional market research
     - analyze your own business past performance and good returned
+- **Set your objectives, collect data and analyse**
+- **Planning research methods and activities**
+    - **primary research**
+        - asking for customer feedback
+        - focus group testing your own product
+        - interviewing prospective customers
+        - online review on your website or social media
+        - visit your competitors online sites and study therir pricing and techniques
+        - online polls of your followers about their preferences
+        - Understand what your customers are buying and when
+    - **secondary research**
+        - reviewing industry sales and figures
+        - review industry reports and trade journals
+        - review market research reports
+        - trends
+        - governement departement and agency data

 market reserch [reference](https://www.business.qld.gov.au/running-business/marketing-sales/market-customer-research/plan-conduct)